zenml-io/zenml/docs/book/how-to/build-pipelines/README.md

 ```

 When this pipeline is executed, the run of the pipeline gets logged to the ZenML dashboard where you can now go to look
-at its dag and all the associated metadata.
+at its DAG and all the associated metadata.
 To access the dashboard you need to have a ZenML server either running
 locally or remotely.
 See our documentation on this [here](../../getting-started/deploying-zenml/README.md).

 <figure><img src="../../.gitbook/assets/SimplePipelineDag.png" alt=""><figcaption><p>DAG representation in the ZenML Dahboard.</p></figcaption></figure>